trozware/troznet/_posts/2012-05-08-manreader.md

   * Sand-boxed for OS X Lion & later.

 ---

+##### Man Reader version 1.8 changes (23 Oct 2016):
+  * More complete search for man pages, including in third-party IDEs.
+  * Fix for glitch when displaying previously selected page on launch.

 ##### Man Reader version 1.7 changes (10 Oct 2016):
   * Updated for macOS Sierra.